infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 how to query/modify variable integralities.

 !!! note
-    Point variables inherit the integrality of their respective infinite variables by default.
-This can be overwritten by specifying different ones at creation.
+    Semi-infinite and point variables inherit the integrality of their respective infinite variables and these cannot be overwritten.
-    ```julia
-    @variable(model, y, Infinite(t, x...), Bin) # is binary
-    @variable(model, yp, Point(w, 0, 0, 0, 0), Int) # is integer
-    ```

-!!! note
-    Integrality cannot be specified for semi-infinite variables.
-Note that they will inherit these from the infinite variable they depend on.
-    ```

 ### Variable Start Values
 Optimization solvers often benefit from giving initial guesses for the optimal